dimitriousss/bikes/README.md

-# Bike Store Sales database-based Dashboard with Power BI
+# Bike Store Sales Dashboard with Power BI

 ## Dashboard describing sales made by a fictional bike store throughout the 18-month period